top of page

 Fees

-I am not in-network with insurance companies but I can supply a Superbill.
+I am not in-network with insurance companies but I can supply a superbill.

-If you have insurance, please contact your insurance to find out if they will accept a Superbill from out-of-network mental health providers.
+If you have insurance, please contact your insurance provider to find out if they will accept a Superbill from out-of-network mental health providers.
 See FAQs below for more information.

 FAQs